moysklad/api-remap-1.2-doc-in/source/includes/documents/_demand.md

 with an array of Shipment items included in the request body.
 It is important to remember that the collection of items will be perceived as "all Shipment items" and will completely replace the existing collection when updating the object - superfluous items will be deleted, new ones added, existing ones changed.

-About working with Shipments fields can be read [here](../#kladana-json-api-general-info-additional-fields).
+[Learn more](../#kladana-json-api-general-info-additional-fields) about working with Shipment fields.

 #### Codes for marking of goods and transport packages